awslabs/sagemaker-debugger/docs/mxnet/README.md

     return net, child_blocks
 ```

 We can then create a collection to log the input output tensors of one of the child_blocks.
-For example, child_block[0] is passed to *create_tornasole_hook* function as 'block' and the function creates collection for that block as shown below
+For example, child_block[0] is passed to *create_hook* function as 'block' and the function creates collection for that block as shown below

 ```
- # Create a tornasole hook.
+ # Create a hook.
 The initialization of hook determines which tensors
  # are logged while training is in progress.
  # Following function shows the hook initialization that enables logging of
  # weights, biases and gradients in the model along with the inputs and output of the given
  # child block.
-def create_tornasole_hook(output_s3_uri, block):
+def create_hook(output_s3_uri, block):
     # Create a SaveConfig that determines tensors from which steps are to be stored.
     # With the following SaveConfig, we will save tensors for steps 1, 2 and 3.
     save_config = SaveConfig(save_steps=[1, 2, 3])